-The Siege of Storm's End refers to the action taken by forces loyal to King Tommen Baratheon to take Storm's End, one of the lost strongholds belonging to the rival King Stannis Baratheon.
+The siege of Storm's End refers to the action taken by forces loyal to King Tommen I Baratheon to take Storm's End, one of the lost strongholds belonging to the rival King Stannis Baratheon.

-To remove Lord Mace Tyrell from the capital, Cersei Lannister commands him to lay siege to the castle of Storm's End, which remains loyal to Stannis Baratheon and is held by Ser Gilbert Farring.
-When Tyrell arrives, he sets up two dozen mangonels, achieving little against the stout castle walls.
+To remove Lord Mace Tyrell from King's Landing, Queen Regent Cersei Lannister commands him to lay siege to the castle of Storm's End, which remains loyal to Stannis Baratheon and is held by Ser Gilbert Farring.
+When Mace arrives, he sets up two dozen mangonels, achieving little against the stout castle walls.
 Shortly after this, Lord Tyrell hears that his daughter Margaery has been imprisoned at the Great Sept of Baelor by the High Sparrow.
-Leaving a token force under Lord Mathis Rowan, he marches on King's Landing and orders Lord Randyll Tarly to return from Maidenpool and join him there.
+Leaving a token force under Lord Mathis Rowan, Mace marches on King's Landing and orders Lord Randyll Tarly to return from Maidenpool and join him at the capital.

-Mathis Rowan continues his siege; the Golden Company is also said to be on its way for their own attack.
+While Mathis Rowan continues his siege, the Golden Company is also said to be on its way for their own attack.

 - ↑ A Feast for Crows, Appendix.

 - ↑ A Storm of Swords, Chapter 24, Bran II.

 - ↑ A Storm of Swords, Chapter 54, Davos V.